 Monumetric (formerly, The Blogger Network), while with a lower threshold for acceptance does require a $99 set up free.
 You will, however, make this back pretty quick if you have decent traffic.
 Their commission rates vary depending on your site and other factors, but the minimum seems to be around 70%!

 Monumetric is a great middle ground between Mediavine and Google Adsense with great support and onboarding.
 You must be blogging on either a WordPress or a Blogger platform to be a part of Monumetric.

 Google AdSense has a low threshold for joining… but also pays pretty poorly.
 The user experience is also poor on your site.
 So be careful!
 Not a totally terrible option for newbies.
 But just watch how your readers respond.

-Make money blogging with Affiliate Marketing
+2. How I make money blogging with Affiliate Marketing

 Affiliate marketing is one of the easiest ways to make money on your blog.
 Best of all, once you have it all set up, you are mostly making PASSIVE INCOME!

 And we all know that passive income is the best type of income right!
 It even sounds relaxing ha ha ha …

 So, what is affiliate marketing?
 Affiliate marketing is simply when you sell someone else’s product.